If you live in a larger house, you may already be familiar with the home area you need to avoid because WiFi coverage is weak or unusable.

 Where to get xFi Pods

-You can get a 3-pack or 6-pack of xFi Pods by logging into your Xfinity account and selecting the “Shop” link or use this quick link to jump straight to the xFi Pod 3-Pack page.
+You can get a 3-pack or a 6-pack xFi Pod by logging into your Xfinity account and selecting the “Shopping” link or by using this quick link to jump directly to the xFi Pod 3-Pack page.

-Alternatively, you can visit your local Xfinity Store and pick up a 3-pack or 6-pack of xFi Pods in person.
+Alternatively, you can visit the local Xfinity store and pick up the 3-piece or 6-piece xFi Pod.